 (2) Table 1 displays safety equipment requirements for all licensed Oregon Ocean Charter Vessels.
 Specific requirements are dependent upon a vessels operational distance from the nearest port.
 All required equipment shall be in proper working order.

 [ED.
 NOTE: The Table referenced in this rule is not printed in the OAR Compilation.
-Copies are available from the Marine Board.]
+Copies are available from the agency.]

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the Marine Board.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]